relativitydev/relativity-import-samples/README.md

 # Introduction
 The ***Relativity Import Service API***  is a Kepler service that provides functionality for importing large numbers of documents, images, and Relativity Dynamic Objects (RDOs) into a Relativity workspace.
 The import process operates on structured data sets that are described by load file and placed in an accessible place for workspace.
-The main principle of operation is based on creating managed importing job with a list of data set (intended for import) assigned to it.
+The main principle of operation is based on creating managed importing job with a list of data sets (intended for import) assigned to it.
 <br>

 Thanks to RESTful API you are able to easily create import job, configure it and run it.
 Dataset (containing structured data) that you want to import can be then added as a source to the job.
-The system (scheduler and supervisor) will take care of it in the background by adding source to the queue, starting the import data to destination workspace, and if necessary, resuming the import process.
+The system will take care of it in the background by adding this source to the queue, scheduling and finally starting the import data to destination workspace, and if necessary, resuming the import process.
 All that remains for the user is to monitor the status of import and current progress - all using  provided API.

 Job and data sources configurations allow you to flexibly adjust the import to your needs.
-In additional, the adopted error handling helps you to identify the source of potential problems.
+In addition, the adopted error handling helps you to identify the source of potential problems.

  NOTE: Import Service (*Import*) is delivered as a RAP application installed in Relativity One.

 # Prerequisites

-1. The following Relativity application must be installed:
+1. The following Relativity applications must be installed: